philipturner/ARHeadsetKit/README.md

 ## Quick Start

 Xcode 13 or higher is required for working with ARHeadsetKit, and an iOS device running at least iOS 14.0.
 You DO NOT need Google Cardboard.
-To get started, download [this ZIP file](ARHeadsetKit_Documentation.zip).
-It contains an Xcode project, with a single Swift file explaining how to compile documentation and use ARHeadsetKit's tutorials.
-Then, read [this guide](docs/viewing-documentation.md) on how to open the Xcode documentation viewer.
+To get started, follow [this article] on how to download the documentation and run the tutorials.

-If you are just starting out with this framework, skip the sections below that deal with configuring ARHeadsetKit.
-Sample code from each Xcode tutorial's "Project files" already has all those settings pre-configured.
-When first opening sample code from a tutorial, there may be an error with loading Swift packages.
-If that happens, close out of the project and open it a second time.
+If you are just starting out, ignore the sections below that deal with configuring ARHeadsetKit.
+Sample code from each Xcode tutorial's "project files" already has those settings configured.

 ## Tutorial Series

-There will be at least 12 tutorials for learning ARHeadsetKit, but not all are complete yet.
+There will be at least 12 tutorials for learning ARHeadsetKit, but only a few are finished.
 Here is each tutorial's current status:

 - [ ] Ch.
 1 - ARHeadsetKit Essentials
   - [x] Tutorial 1 - Configuring ARHeadsetKit (complete)